-Lat 23°45'0" Long 109°30'0" Hengyang Airfield was located near Hengyang in the Zhuhui District to the east of the Xiang River in Hunan Province in China.
+Lat 23°45'0" Long 109°30'0" Hengyang Airfield was located near Hengyang to the east of the Xiang River in the Zhuhui District of Hunan Province in south central China.

 Built during September 1929.

-Hengyang Airfield was the largest airfield in southern China under Allied control, along the Hengyang-Kweilin line.
+During the Pacific War, Hengyang Airfield was the largest airfield under Allied control in southern China along the Hengyang-Kweilin line.

 Used by the China Air Task Force (CATF) during June to August 1942 as a forward airfield for bombing missions against targets in the Yangtze Valley.